Daily Standup meeting (n): A short meeting meant to keep teams aligned and quickly resolve issues.

 Starting the day with a standup meeting is a popular practice and can work well for some teams.
 There may be plenty of reasons why your team isn’t one of them.

+For one thing, they might live across three different time zones and keep different schedules that help each of them do their best work.
 Some colleagues thrive in the evening and others are quite happy to start at 5 AM.
-Some managers may have children, and still others have roommates or family members they have to tend to throughout the day.
+Some managers may have children, and others have roommates or family members they have to tend to throughout the day.
 The landscape has changed dramatically since the days of being confined to one geolocation and in one office.

 Teams are truly global now.
 Shifting how you measure success away from the number of hours worked and when to the results they reproduce is a critical component of setting yourself up for success.

 This doesn’t mean you need to get rid of the daily standup practice.
 Instead, you might try moving to an asynchronous format or a combination approach–where daily updates take a written form and video standups happen at a less frequent cadence to address blockers.3 anti-patterns to avoid in your standup culture at all costs

 The daily standup meeting has been an indispensable tool for developers since the early 2000s.
 Today, it’s more than just a way to speed up the release of products with fewer bugs–it’s part of many people’s identity as a developer (if they practice Agile at least).

 All that to say, asking your team to try a new approach is never easy.
 Routines die hard, and new habits can be even harder to establish.
 But there are a few small shifts you can start to move towards to make it a bit easier.

 For instance, switching the update portion of the meeting (where the team answers a set of standard questions) to a flexible async format makes sense for most teams, and is usually seen as a relatively light lift.
 It gives folks more focus time back and allows them to share and read updates on their own time.

 Similarly, reserving actual video meetings to go over blockers is a great way to optimize the standup experience and get the most out of facetime together.